ZuhairBhati/Netflix-Case-Study/README.md

 ## Data Preparation

 The data used in this case study is sourced from Kaggle, a popular platform for data science and machine learning enthusiasts.
-The dataset, titled “Netflix Movies and TV Shows,” is publicly available on Kaggle and provides valuable information about the movies and TV shows on the Netflix streaming platform.
+The dataset, titled [Netflix Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/netflix-shows), is publicly available on Kaggle and provides valuable information about the movies and TV shows on the Netflix streaming platform.

 ### Dataset Overview